slifty/csb/README.md

-# csb
+# Cheltenham School Board Notes & Tools
-My public notes and records during my time as a member of the Cheltenham School Board
+This is a collection of resources I put together as part of my participation in the Cheltenham School Board.